Nanzaro and I went to Lansdowne Foodcourt for lunch after running some errands.

 I was in trouble!
 Good thing a few good sport did not mind sitting on a stool to make room for everyone.
 Sorry guys, it was my mistake.
 Next time, I’ll let Master Suanne handle this.

 The restaurant was full that Friday evening.
 Nope, the picture above was not from the Friday but from the first early lunch we had.
 I just want to show you how pleasant the dining hall was.
 One could be easily fooled thinking this is a restaurant with above average prices.
 It is not.
-The prices will … More on following page.
-Click here to continue reading
+The prices will … Continue reading

 It had been a while.